Persevering

 5. Let the emotional trauma run its course.

-Frequently, very small failures can create larger-scale issues later.
+Frequently, small failures can create larger-scale issues later, so make changes every time you fail.

 We process failures through a few possible modes of thought: